-Meat production is characterised by considerable waste of calorific value: it takes over 7 kg of grain to obtain 1 kg of beef.
-According to the UN Environment Programme, if the grain now used as fodder were directly used as food for humans, we would be able to provide nutrition to additional 3.5 billion people.
+Meat production is characterised by considerable waste of calorific value.
+In addition, if the grain now used as fodder were directly used as food for humans, we would be able to provide nutrition to additional 3.5 billion people.

 The advantages of rapeseed products are:

 - the quality and functional properties of the proteins, i.e. they are soluble, create foams and emulsify – which are key to good food texture.
 Consequently, rapeseed proteins are highly desirable food additives, both in regard of their nutritional value and technological characteristics;